subamanis/mezura/README.md

 - Keyword occurances
 - Percentage comparisons between languages

 The program requires a "data" dir to be present on the same level as the executable(or 2 levels up in the folder hierarchy).
-In the "data" dir an "extensions" dir must be present, that contains the supported extensions.
+In the "data" dir, a"languages" dir must be present, that contains the supported languages as seperate txt files.
 An optional "config" dir may be present too, where the user can specify persistent settings, more on that later.

 The program counts the lines of files in the specified directory.
-In order for a file to be considered for counting, it's extension must be supported, meaning that a .txt file specifying the details of the extension must be present in the "data/extensions" dir see [Supported Languages](#supported-languages).
+In order for a file to be considered for counting, its extension must be supported, meaning that a .txt language file specifying the particular extension as an entry in its 'Extensions' field must be present in the "data/languages" dir see [Supported Languages](#supported-languages).

 The program distinguishes the total lines in code lines and "extra" lines (all the lines that are not code).
 <b>Note</b> that braces "{ }" are not considered as code by default, but this can be changed by using the --braces-as-code flag.
-Also, the program can search for user-defined <b>keywords</b> that are specified in the extensions files and count their occurances, while identifying them correctly in <b>complex lines</b>, see [Accuracy and Limitations](#accuracy-and-limitations) for details.
+Also, the program can search for user-defined <b>keywords</b> that are specified in the language files and count their occurances, while identifying them correctly in <b>complex lines</b>, see [Accuracy and Limitations](#accuracy-and-limitations) for details.

 Below there is a list with all the commands-flags that the program accepts.
 ```